faze1096/Project1/README.md

 - _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- * Install docker.io
+* Installs docker.io
-- * Install python3-pip
+* Installs python3-pip
-- * Install Docker module
+* Installs Docker module
-- * Increase virtual memory
+* Increases virtual memory
-- * Use more memory
+* Uses more memory
-- * Download and launch a docker elk container
+* Downloads and launches a docker elk container
-- * Enable service docker on boot
+* Enables service docker on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.